rikasun/Study-Notes/JavaScript.md

 - Discuss 4 differences between ES5 and ES6 that you find important

+1. Block Scope
+- Prevent Variable Hoisting Outside of Scope(var is hoisted, so reassign in the scope will not change the value in the scope)
+- Prevent Duplicate Variable Declaration(you cannot use let to declare the same variable twice)
+- Eliminates The Need For IIFE

+2. Lexical “this” (via Arrow Functions)
+Lexical “this” a feature that forces the variable “this” to always point to the object where it is physically located within.
+3. Dealing With “arguments”
+In ES6, we can use a new feature called “Rest” parameters.
+It’s represented with 3 dots and a name like …args.
+Rest parameters is an Array and so we can use all the Array functions.
+4. Classes
+5. Strict Mode

 - What are the steps of a `try..catch` block in Javascript?
 - What type of errors to `try..catch` blocks work for?
 - When creating a custom error, what attributes should it have?